mlcommons/croissant/docs/croissant-spec.md

 ### DataSource

 A reference to a source of data.
-This class is generally used when the data needs to be tranformed or formatted, otherwise a `Reference` can be used instead.
+This class is generally used when the data needs to be transformed or formatted, otherwise a `Reference` can be used instead.

 **subclassOf**:	[sc:Intangible](https://schema.org/Intangible)